You may choose to use a representative to act for you with:

 - Citizenship and Immigration Canada (CIC),

 - the Immigration and Refugee Board of Canada, or

 - the Canada Border Services Agency.

-There are two types of immigration representatives: paid and unpaid.
+There are two types of representatives: paid and unpaid.

-Only some people can charge a fee or receive any other type of payment to represent or advise you on a Canadian immigration proceeding or application.
+Only some people can charge a fee or receive any other type of payment to represent or advise you on a Canadian immigration or citizenship proceeding or application.
 These are:

 - lawyers and paralegals who are members in good standing of a Canadian provincial or territorial law society,

 - notaries who are members in good standing of the Chambre des notaires du Québec and

 - citizenship or immigration consultants who are members in good standing of the Immigration Consultants of Canada Regulatory Council.